 There are many different bacteriological contaminants that can be found in drinking water, many of which are effectively treated with UV.
 Each requires a different level of UV energy (dose) for disinfection.
 For example, due to genetic differences E.coli (6.6 mJ/cm² ) will require a slightly different dose of UV light to be inactivated than Giardia lamblia or Cryptosporidium (both 10 mJ/cm²).

-Treating viruses can require higher UV doses that typically found in residential UV systems, so supplementary treatment may be required if this is a concern.
+Treating viruses can require higher UV doses that typically can be found in residential UV systems, so supplementary treatment may be required if this is a concern.

 Please see the Microbiological Destruction Chart for a complete listing of UV dose levels required for inactivation.